-- ☑ Prior to the commencement of any works on the site, the owner/developer must submit drainage plans for assessment and approval by the Responsible Authority (Asset Management). - Stormwater drainage plans must include the location of any existing or proposed trees within the vicinity of drainage works and document how any potential conflicts between trees and drains will be addressed during and after construction. - Stormwater drainage runoff shall be collected in a complete and effective system of drains and connected to the Approved Point of Stormwater Discharge. - ☑ Prior consent from Council and any and all public authorities is required to be obtained for alteration or reinstatement of assets or services affected as a result of the development.

-⊠A Control pit is to be located in an appropriate location and a suitable path is to be designed for stormwater which surcharges from the pit once the design storm has been exceeded.

-- $\boxtimes$ The proposed development is to provide adequate clearance for overland flow through the property. - Stormwater drains are to be connected to a legal point of discharge approved by Council.
-Drainage Connections within a road reserve, right-of-way, parkland, within an easement or to a Health Act drain must be to Council's standards.

-⊠ Discharge to the approved point of discharge will be allowed subject to the flow being limited to a rate equivalent to 0.35 coefficient of runoff for 1 in 5 year rainfall event.
+- ☑Prior to the commencement of any works on the site, the owner/developer must submit drainage plans for assessment and approval by the Responsible Authority (Asset Management). - Stormwater drainage plans must include the location of any existing or proposed trees within the vicinity of drainage works and document how any potential conflicts between trees and drains will be addressed during and after construction. - Stormwater drainage runoff shall be collected in a complete and effective system of drains and connected to the Approved Point of Stormwater Discharge. - ☑A Control pit is to be located in an appropriate location and a suitable path is to be designed for stormwater which surcharges from the pit once the design storm has been exceeded. - Stormwater drains are to be connected to a legal point of discharge approved by Council.
+Drainage Connections within a road reserve, right-of-way, parkland, within an easement or to a Health Act drain must be to Council's standards. - ☑ Discharge to the approved point of discharge will be allowed subject to the flow being limited to a rate equivalent to 0.35 coefficient of runoff for 1 in 5 year rainfall event.
 Any additional discharge is to be temporary detained on site with a minimum storage volume for 1 in 10 year rainfall event, via an approved stormwater detention system designed to Council specifications.

-Infrastructure SUPPORT: ☑ The application is supported, subject to conditions. □ The application is not supported. □ Further Information Required OVERALL COMMENTS: Further Information Required DATED: 12/10/2023

-EXISTING CONDITIONS AND PROPOSAL

-YES NO N/A

-Is the proposed crossover 2 metres or greater away from the base of a street tree? $\boxtimes$

-COMMENT:

-Is the proposed crossover 1 metre or greater away from any power pole? $\boxtimes$

-COMMENT:

-There are no street assets that will require relocation due to the proposed crossover $\boxtimes$

-COMMENT:

-Is there an existing redundant crossover(s) which will require removal? $\boxtimes$

-COMMENT:

-Is the crossover width(s) acceptable? $\boxtimes$

-COMMENT:

-Is the distance of the crossover from an intersection/traffic lights or school crossing acceptable? $\boxtimes$

-COMMENT:

-Is the separation between the proposed crossovers acceptable?

-COMMENT: 1

-Is the separation between the crossover and the crossover of the adjoining properties acceptable? (ie space for 1 car at 5.5 metres, or 2 cars at 11 metres).
+Infrastructure SUPPORT: ☑ The application is supported, subject to conditions.☐ The application is not supported.☐ Further Information Required OVERALL COMMENTS: DATED: 12/10/2023 EXISTING CONDITIONS AND PROPOSAL LAISTING CONDITIONS AND I NOI OSAL VEC NO NI/A Is the proposed crossove r 2 metres or greater away from YES NO N/A the base of a street tree? .
+2 monos er greater away nem COMMENT: Is the proposed crossove any power pole? r 1 metre or greater away from × COMMENT: There are no street assets that will require relocation due to the proposed crossover \boxtimes COMMENT: T Is there an existing redundant crossover(s) which will require removal? \boxtimes COMMENT: Is the crossover width(s) acceptable? \boxtimes COMMENT: - Is the distance of the crossover from an intersection/traffic lights or school crossing acceptable?
+COMMENT: I Is the separation between acceptable? n the proposed crossovers COMMENT: 1 I I n the crossover and the crossover s acceptable? (ie space for 1 car t 11 metres). ×

-STANDARD CONDITIONS REQUIRED FOR PLANNING PERMIT Any new vehicle crossover or modification to an existing vehicle crossover must be constructed to the satisfaction of the Responsible Authority.
+STANDARD CONDITIONS REQUIRED FOR PLANNING PERMIT

+Any new vehicle crossover or modification to an existing vehicle crossover must be constructed to the satisfaction of the Responsible Authority.